kovrom/willow-autocorrect/README.md

 While you're being brave why don't you try Willow One Wake (WOW) and play around with notifications?

+### Simple basic UI (not even).
+Search, delete, add

+This fork of WAC has a very rudimentary interface at `http://your_machine_ip:9000/` where you can run a search with various parameters.
+You can also delete command that was auto-learned wrong.
+And lastly you can add commands manually by typing them, you can use it for "seeding" correct commands in the beginning, for example.
+The search output provided is the raw result from typesense and very verbose.
+More api info is available at `http://your_machine_ip:9000/docs`

 ### Learning Flow (Autolearn)

 Initially all WAC does is replace "Sorry, I didn't understand that" with "Sorry, I can't find that command".